 For more spring cooking tips, check out 10 Fruits and Vegetables to Look for in Early Spring Farmers’ Markets, packed with suggestions for even more seasonal produce to add to your kitchen.
 Also take a look at 25 Most Popular Spring Vegan recipes You Can’t Afford to Miss!

 To discover even more tasty recipes, don’t forget to check out the Food Monster App, which is available for both Android and iPhone, and can be found on Instagram and Facebook.
-This app contains thousands of delicious vegan recipes, and subscribing gives you access to new ones each day!
+This app has over 15,000 delicious vegan recipes, and subscribing gives you access to new ones each day!

 For more Vegan Food, Health, Recipe, Animal, and Life content published daily, don’t forget to subscribe to the One Green Planet Newsletter!

 Being publicly-funded gives us a greater chance to continue providing you with high quality content.
 Please support us!